Our Team

 Ségolène Pruvot

-Ségolène Pruvot is a Cultural Director of European Alternatives.
-Trained as a political scientist and urban planner in France, the UK, and Germany, she has developed extensive experience in designing and implementing transnational participative cultural programmes.
+Ségolène Pruvot is a Director of European Alternatives.
+Ségolène is a Doctor in Urban Sociology.
+In the course of her academic career and professional life, she specialised in the exploration of the intersection between arts, the city and social change.
+She trained as a political scientist and urban planner in France, the UK, and Germany.
+Segolene has developed extensive experience in designing and implementing transnational participative cultural programmes, activists transnational networking and collaborative research.

 Viktoria Kostova